 Considering education is the bedrock of child safety, these stats are beyond concerning.

 The pandemic has also increased sexual and domestic violence, home displacement, child marriage, child labour, unpaid domestic work and lack of basic health care.

-Empowering girls to have visibility and voice is core to the International Day of the Girl, and this year young female leaders from around the world have come together to deliver three key demands.
+Empowering girls to have visibility, voice and ongoing access to education is core to the International Day of the Girl, and this year young female leaders from around the world have come together to deliver three key demands.